ianto-cannon/spinning_drop/README.md

 - $s$ is the arc length along the drop interface, starting from the tip.
 This is the integration coordinate.
 - $\psi$ is the interface angle (or angle of inclination).
 This is the angle the tangent to the drop profile makes with the axis of rotation.
 It starts at $\psi=0$ at the tip and approaches $\psi=\pi$ at the far pole (if the drop closes).
 - $R_{\text{top}}$ is the radius of curvature at the starting point (the tip of the drop).
 This value is the critical *shooting parameter* that must be adjusted to find a closed, stable drop profile.
-- $z$ is the axial coordinate (distance along the rotation axis).
+- $z$ is the distance from the rotation axis.
-- $r$ is the radial coordinate (distance from the axis of rotation).
+- $r$ is the distance from polar axis of of the drop.

 ## Requirements
 * Python 3.x